aaronsharma/SEGP/README.md

 ii) individuals historical usage

-The app wil give hints at improving the users' score e.g. watching DVD/Blu-ray/tv will score less than streaming due to high environmental use of cloud storage.
+The app will give hints at improving the users' score e.g. watching DVD/Blu-ray/tv will score less than streaming due to high environmental use of cloud storage.